 Born A Crime by Trevor Noah (ISBN-13: 978-0399588174) is probably one of the best memoirs I’ve read, though I admit I haven’t read many.
 I would highly recommend experiencing this book in the audiobook form.
 Audible was offering this book for free for a limited time through Goodreads, so of course I took them up on the offer.
 Especially since this book was already on my to-read list.
 Trevor Noah narrates the audiobook himself, and his accent is pleasant to listen to and gives life to his stories.
 I didn’t know much about him before listening to this, besides that he succeeded Jon Stewart to be the host of The Daily Show.
 He was relatively unknown in the States before he took on that role, but since then I have seen bits and pieces of his show through video clips posted online.
-From what I had seen, he had some great insight on racism.
-Now, having read his memoir, it makes sense, given his background.
+From what I had seen, he had some great insight on various political and social issues, particularly ones regarding race relations.
+Now, having read his memoir, it all makes sense.

 Trevor Noah was quite literally born a crime.
 He was born in South Africa during the apartheid (institutional segregation) to a black mother and a white father, when interracial relationships were illegal.
 The memoir is almost set up like a collection of short stories, and detail Noah’s experiences growing up during the apartheid and its aftermath.
 In apartheid South Africa, biracial children were classified as their own race – colored.
 That’s what Trevor was, and it brought its own set of difficulties.
 Even though the way he grew up was vastly different to my childhood, I could relate to many of his experiences of feeling like an outsider.
 Growing up as a second generation Taiwanese-American, I often felt like I fit in nowhere, being neither American nor Taiwanese enough.